Declaration of the Rights of Man and of the Citizen of 1793: Equality as the first natural right of man

 Equality is the most important aspect of the Declaration of 1793.
 In its second article, equality is the first right mentioned (followed by liberty, security, and property).
 In Article 3 states "All men are equal by nature and before the law".
 As such, for the authors of this declaration equality is not only before the law but it is also a natural right, that is to say, a fact of nature.

-There was already at that time a school of thought that stated that liberty and equality can quickly become contradictory: indeed liberty doesn't solve social inequalities since there exist some natural inequalities (of talent, intelligence, etc.).
+There was already at that time a school of thought that stated that liberty and equality can quickly become contradictory; liberty does not solve social inequalities since there exist some natural inequalities (of talent, intelligence, etc.).
 That school of thought considered that the government had only to protect liberty and to only proclaim natural equality, and eventually liberty would prevail over social equality since all people have different talents and abilities and are free to exercise them.

 The question raised by this declaration is how to solve social inequalities.

-Article 21 states that every citizen has a right to public help, that society is indebted to each citizen and therefore has the duty to help them.
+Article 21 states that every citizen has a right to public help, that society is indebted to each citizen, and therefore has the duty to help them.
 Citizens have there a right to work and society has a duty to provide relief to those who cannot work.
 Article 22 declares a right to education.

-These rights are considered "2nd generation rights of Man", economic and social rights (the first ones would be natural or political).
-These rights entail a greater government intervention in order to reach society's goal, stated in article 1: common welfare.
+These rights are considered the "second generation rights of Man", economic and social rights (the first ones would be natural or political).
+These rights entail a greater government intervention in order to reach society's goal as stated in Article 1: common welfare.

-The protections of Liberty
+Protections of Liberty

 Individual liberty is still a primary right and some aspects are more precisely defined than in Declaration of 1789.
-The declaration explicitly states the freedom of religion, of assembly, and of the press (article 7), of commerce (article 17), of petition (article 32).
-Slavery is prohibited by article 18 which states "Every man can contract his services and his time, but he cannot sell himself nor be sold: his person is not an alienable property."
+The declaration explicitly states the freedom of religion, of assembly, and of the press (Article 7), of commerce (Article 17), and of petition (Article 32).
+Slavery is prohibited by Article 18, which states: "Every man can contract his services and his time, but he cannot sell himself nor be sold: his person is not an alienable property."